peermetrics/peermetrics/README.md

 * [FAQ](#faq)

 ## About

-peer metrics is the complete solution to start monitoring your WebRTC implementation.

 Starting with the [javascript SDK](https://github.com/peermetrics/sdk-js) you can integrate with all the major WebRTC libs (Livekit, Mediasoup, Janus, etc.) or your custom implementation.